-John REDMOND William J. REDMOND Mary REDMOND Barbara Ellen REDMOND Catharine REDMOND George Fredrick REDMOND Eldon REDMOND Maggie FLAHARTY John REDMOND Sarah M. REDMOND Ellen REDMOND George REDMOND Elizabeth REDMOND Barbara GLASSBRENNER Mini tree diagram
+John REDMOND William J. REDMOND Mary REDMOND Barbara Ellen REDMOND Catharine REDMOND George Frederick REDMOND Eldon REDMOND Margaret Julia FLAHARTY John REDMOND Sarah M. REDMOND Ellen REDMOND George REDMOND Elizabeth REDMOND Barbara GLASSBRENNER Mini tree diagram

 Fredrick REDMOND1,2,3